Bearebaent History, Family Crest & Coats of Arms

 Early Origins of the Bearebaent family

 The surname Bearebaent was first found in Westmorland, (now known as Cumbria) where they held a family seat at Barbon Manor from ancient times.
 Arguably the name could have originated from Barbourne, a parish in Worcestershire and if the surname originated in southern England, it is likely from this latter source.
 It seems that people from both locals claim their origin of the name as distinct.
 Barebone (1596-1679), the London leather merchant and preacher descended from the Worcestershire parish.

 Early History of the Bearebaent family

 This web page shows only a small excerpt of our Bearebaent research.
-Another 219 words (16 lines of text) covering the years 1086, 1301, 1494, 1569, 1589, 1690, 1596, 1679, 1653, 1690 and 1695 are included under the topic Early Bearebaent History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the years 1086, 1301, 1494, 1569, 1589, 1690, 1596, 1679, 1653, 1698, 1690 and 1695 are included under the topic Early Bearebaent History in all our PDF Extended History products and printed products wherever possible.

 Bearebaent Spelling Variations

 Bearebaent has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bearebaent have been found, including Barbon, Barbone, Barebone, Barebayn, Barbyn, Barbyne, Barboyn, Barboyne, Barban and many more.

 Early Notables of the Bearebaent family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Bearebaent Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Bearebaent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bearebaent family